jimmer1989/acetechDemo/README.md

 # this is a springboot project that can be built in maven.
 # run as a java application
+# i have been doing this in eclipse

 #use postman to PUT your message to URL
 #http://localhost:8080/

 #here some suggestions